 Chang-Jin Lee is a Korean-born visual artist and lives in New York City.
 Her multicultural background and experiences are reflected in her investigations of diverse cultural and social issues.
-Her artworks deal with subjects that include “comfort women,” 9/11, gender, identity, individualism, sweatshops and globalism, North Korea and nationalism, and religion.
+Her artworks deal with subjects that include “Comfort Women,” 9/11, gender, identity, individualism, sweatshops and globalism, North Korea and nationalism, and spirituality.

-She is a recipient of numerous awards including The New York State Council on the Arts Grant, The Korean Ministry of Gender Equality Award, The Asian Cultural Council Fellowship, The Asian Women Giving Circle Grant, The Lower Manhattan Cultural Council’s MCAF, The Socrates Sculpture Park Fellowship, The Franconia Sculpture Park Jerome Fellowship, The Busan Sea Art Festival Award, The International Video Art Festival Prize, The New York Foundation for the Arts Fiscal Sponsorship, and The Foundation for Contemporary Arts Emergency Grant and The New York City Artist Corps Grant.
+She is a recipient of numerous awards including The New York State Council on the Arts Grant, The Korean Ministry of Gender Equality Award, The Asian Cultural Council Fellowship, The Asian Women Giving Circle Grant, The Lower Manhattan Cultural Council’s MCAF, The Socrates Sculpture Park Fellowship, The Franconia Sculpture Park Jerome Fellowship, The Busan Sea Art Festival Award, The International Video Art Festival Prize, AHL Foundation Award, The Foundation for Contemporary Arts Emergency Grant and The New York City Artist Corps Grant.

-Her artwork received national and international broadcast media attention from The BBC, NPR’s Art on Air (New York), NY 1 TV (New York), KBS TV News (Korea), Yue-Sai Kan’s World (Shanghai), Tokyo FM (Tokyo), Morning Brew (Hong Kong), SBS TV News (Korea), and PTS TV Evening News (Pittsburgh).
+Her artwork received national and international broadcast media attention from NPR’s Art on Air (New York), NY 1 TV (New York), KBS TV News (Korea), Yue-Sai Kan’s World (Shanghai), Tokyo FM (Tokyo), Morning Brew (Hong Kong), SBS TV News (Korea), and PTS TV Evening News (Pittsburgh), and The BBC.

 She has been invited as a guest speaker at Columbia University, UC Berkeley, Stanford University, UCLA, The Korea Society, The City University of New York, The China Institute, The University of Southern California, Emory University, Wellesley College, The Korean American Associate/The Consulate General of the Republic of Korea in Atlanta, Georgia State University, Dalton State College, The Chinese University of Hong Kong, The Taipei Women’s Rescue Foundation, and The Kupferberg Holocaust Resource Center and Archives.

-She has participated in artist residencies internationally including The World Financial Center Artist Residency (New York), Socrates Sculpture Park (New York), Franconia Sculpture Park (Minnesota), Youkobo Art Space (Japan), Bamboo Culture International (Taiwan), and Taipei Artist Village (Taiwan).
+She has participated in artist residencies internationally including The World Financial Center Artist Residency (New York), Socrates Sculpture Park (New York), Franconia Sculpture Park (Minnesota), Youkobo Art Space (Japan), Bamboo Culture International (Taiwan), Taipei Artist Village (Taiwan), and Brandeis University (Boston).